jetbrains-academy/Functional_Programming_Scala/Expressions over Statements/Recursion/task.md

 This solution is valid, but it feels icky.
 We need to create a mutable variable to hold the pile of items inside the box.
 Then we need to remember to remove the box under inspection before adding its content.
-We also have to remember to return `None` in the end, after the `while` loop: good thing, that the compiler would complain, if we forget it.
+We also have to remember to return `None` in the end, after the `while` loop: good thing, that the compiler will complain, if we forget it.
 But in general, it is just too easy to make a mistake when writing this function.